One AI Assistant Configuration Guide

 Introduction

-The One AI Assistant Configuration Guide provides the steps to set up and manage access to One AI Assistant.
-Proper configuration is crucial for ensuring accurate, relevant outputs and maintaining secure control over who can use the tool.
-This guide covers permission settings, example prompt customization, and vector configurations, helping you tailor One AI Assistant for your team’s needs.
+The One AI Assistant Configuration Guide outlines how to set up and manage access to One AI Assistant.
+Proper configuration ensures accurate, relevant outputs and helps you maintain secure control over who can use the tool.
+This guide covers permission settings, example prompt customization, and vector configurations to help you tailor One AI Assistant to your organization’s needs.

 Permissioning One AI Assistant

-In order to access One AI Assistant, connect with your Customer Success Lead to discuss your options for enabling this feature.
+To access One AI Assistant, connect with your Customer Success Lead to discuss enablement options for this feature.
+One Model team, here is a link to the initial internal enablement instructions.

 Once One AI Assistant has been enabled by your CS team, there are a number of configuration options available.